capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 		^this.primitiveFailed;
 	}
 ````
-So it has to be done here:
+So it has to be done in this method (not sure how is best):

 ````
 static int prNetAddr_SendMsg(VMGlobals *g, int numArgsPushed)